ryisenberg/protocols/media.md

 Filter sterilize, then store 1.0 ml aliquots at -20 °C.

-When adding to autoclaved media prior to pouring, add 3 μl IPTG solution per 1 ml agar for a final concentration of 0.3 mM.
+When adding to autoclaved media prior to pouring, add 3 μl Thymidine solution per 1 ml agar for a final concentration of 0.3 mM.

 ## Making media